Adding an event to the calendar on lu.se

-Is your division, department or equivalent planning a popular science event – a lecture, debate or some other event which is intended for the general public, for schools or other groups outside the University?
-Do enter the event in Lund University’s general calendar, which is displayed on lu.se.
+Is your department planning a popular science event – a lecture, debate or some other event which is intended for the general public?
+Do enter the event in Lund University’s general calendar, which is displayed on lu.se/events

-The events that are to be added to the calendar are those that are open to external visitors.
+Events that are to be added to the calendar must:

 Upcoming PhD thesis defences – not in the calendar

 Upcoming thesis defences are not added to the calendar on lu.se.
-They are displayed in a separate list directly from LUP (Lund University Publications) via a button next to the calendar on the Lund University startpage (lu.se).
+On lu.se a complete list of all upcoming thesis defences at all faculties are being displayed directly from LUP (Lund University Publications).
+The list can be reached from a permanent button on lu.se/events

 Adding an event to several different calendars